 Proving your ROI becomes easier, then, because of the analysis that tools like this can provide.
 From sentiments to heat maps, these visual representations of the metrics set out in your marketing strategies help you to better understand the impact, and overall success.

 You may not know this, but if you look closely at the data you collect and analyse on your audience, you’ll begin to see certain patterns emerge, which can often be helpful to you.
-According to Forbes, one AI trend to look for in 2020 is predictive analytics, and using the trends and patterns you pick up to improve your marketing strategies.
+According to Forbes, one AI trend to look for today is predictive analytics, and using the trends and patterns you pick up to improve your marketing strategies.

 In South Africa, January has been nicknamed “Januworry” because of how much longer the month tends to feel.
 But South African social media users also begin to share their humourous feelings and experiences of the month, and in 2020, South Africans are already speaking more about “Januworry” as compared to 2019.